Elementary (6-12 years)

 “The passage to the second level of education is the passage from the sensorial, material level to the abstract.
 The need for abstraction and intellectual activity makes itself felt around the seventh year.
 Until that age the establishment of the relationships between objects is what is important to the child”.

-The curriculum covers the full range of subjects required by the National Curriculum while maintaining essential Montessori principles and much emphasis is placed on the interconnection between different areas of study.
+The curriculum covers the full range of all the required subjects while maintaining essential Montessori principles and a lot of emphasis is placed on the interconnection between different areas of study.

 Traditionally, there are Five Great Lessons that are used to paint a broad picture before moving to more specify study.